-After integrating eq (3) on both of the side, we get
+After integrating equation (3) on both sides, we get

 Hence, the field strength is 0.75 T.

 Q 14.
-In the given figure we have a metal rod PQ which is put on the smooth rails AB and these are kept in between the two poles of a permanent magnets.
-All these three (rod, rails and the magnetic field ) are in mutual perpendicular direction.
-There is a galvanometer ‘G’ connected through the rails by using a switch ‘K’.Given, Rod’s length = 15 cm , Magnetic field strength, B = 0.50 T, Resistance produced by the closed loop =
+In the given figure, we have a metal rod PQ which is put on the smooth rails AB, and they are kept in between the two poles of permanent magnets.
+All three (rod, rails and the magnetic field ) are in a mutually perpendicular direction.
+There is a galvanometer ‘G’ connected through the rails by using a switch ‘K’.Given, Rod’s length = 15 cm , Magnetic field strength, B = 0.50 T, Resistance produced by the closed-loop =

-(ii) When the K was open is there any excess charge built up?
-Assume that K is closed then what will happen after it?
+(ii) When the K was open, was there any excess charge built up?
+Assuming that K is closed, then what will happen after it?

-(iii) When the rod were moving uniformly and the K was open, then on the electron in the rod PQ there were no net force even though they did not experienced any magnetic field because of the motion of the rod.
+(iii) When the rod was moving uniformly, and the K was open, then on the electron in the rod PQ, there was no net force even though they did not experience any magnetic field because of the motion of the rod.
 Explain.

 (iv) After closing the K, calculate the retarding force.

-(v) When the K will be closed calculate the total external power which will be required to keep moving the rod with the same speed ( 12 cm/s)? and also calculate the power required when K will be closed.
+(v) When the K will be closed, calculate the total external power which will be required to keep moving the rod at the same speed (12 cm/s), and also calculate the power required when K will be closed.